26.5.17

 Vancouver Bike Ride: David Lam Park Yaletown Ink on Bristol Paper by Minaz Jantz http://thebigpictureartproject.com/

-Vancouver Bike Ride: David Lam Park Yaletown
+Vancouver Bike Ride: David Lam Park, Yaletown

 Ink on Bristol Paper by Minaz Jantz